 \subsection{Teacher Model Semantic Alignment}

 We evaluate how closely the Qwen teacher reproduces the sensory extraction behavior of GPT-5 Mini on a held-out validation split.
 Exact string comparison can underestimate agreement because sensory values are open vocabulary and often differ by paraphrase.
-We therefore report complementary alignment metrics that separately assess facet selection and value realization.
+We therefore report complementary alignment metrics that separately assess fine-grained attribute agreement, coarse five-facet agreement, and value realization.

 \paragraph{Matching unit and normalization.} We evaluate sets of extracted attribute--value records.
 Each record is represented as an attribute string and a value string.
 Before comparison, we lowercase text, collapse repeated whitespace, and remove trivial punctuation.
 We compute micro-averaged precision, recall, and F1 by counting true positives, false positives, and false negatives across all records in the split.